 Spring marks the 59th celebration of the Valley of Flowers Festival.
 Scheduled for May 7-9, 2021, this Florissant family-oriented event, the North County’s “first festival of spring” features a variety of attractions, highlighted by the Grand Parade and by the crowning of Florissant’s Queen and Court.
 Activities during the three-day festivities will appeal to all ages.
 Carnival games, exciting rides as well as rides especially for the younger fans will be featured at the Duchesne Home Association Fairgrounds.
 At the James.
 J. Eagan Center fair-goes will find a flower and plant sale, culturally diverse performances, a vendor/craft fair, a pretty baby photo contest, and children’s activities.
 The Grade Parade leads to the crowning of the Valley of Flowers Queen and Court.
 The parade decorations and floats reflect the theme for that year, with more than 100 units participating.

-The Appleton City Sesquicentennial Celebration will be a five-day event.
-Festivities will include a parade, displays of area artists, photos and much more!
-Food choices available daily.
+Food choices will be available daily.
 Souvenirs and a 506-page history book of the town and its families will be available for purchase.

 The Old-Time Music, Ozark Heritage Festival in West Plains celebrates old-time music and the distinctive culture of the Ozark Highlands.
 Different from its rural counterparts, bluegrass and country, old-time music has its own distinctive sound that makes an important contribution to the complex palette of what we call indigenous American music.
 Demonstrating the spectrum of art forms from dance fiddling, local jig steps, and gospel singing, to the songs, narratives and ballads that tell the story of a place, to the occupational traditions of blacksmithing, log skidding, spinning and basket making, artists show how these arts are embedded in the experience of our daily lives and how they fit the functional and symbolic needs of our community.
 This will be our 26th celebration in Missouri’s Bicentennial year on June 4-5, 2021.